Considering St Dunstan’s College for your child? Learn everything you need to know about 11 plus entrance to the school.

 Students wishing to enter the school at 11 plus are required to:

 The deadline for registration is usually late November, with bursary application deadlines a week after.
-You’ll need to pay a non-refundable registration fee of £100.
-Entrance assessments will be held in December, with scholarship assessments or interviews held in January.
-General interviews are also held in January, with offers being made in mid February.
+You’ll need to pay a non-refundable registration fee of £160.
+The first entrance assessment will be held in December, with the second exam and interviews held in January.
+Offers are made in mid February.
 If you are made an offer, you must accept by early March.

 Typically, almost all Year 6 pupils at St Dunstan’s are offered a place at the Senior School, but this is subject to review by the admissions panel.
 Priority is given to siblings of current St Dunstan’s students and those with a recent family connection to the school.

-St Dunstan’s College requires their 11+ candidates to sit a series of online ISEB assessments in English, Mathematics, Verbal and Non-verbal Reasoning.
+St Dunstan’s College requires all their 11+ candidates to sit a series of online ISEB assessments in English, Mathematics, Verbal and Non-verbal Reasoning.
 Your child can sit this either at their current school, if they’re holding the Per Test, or at St Dunstan’s.
+Taking about 2 and a half hours to complete, the ISEB pre-Test covers the following topics:

 The ISEB Pre Test is something that many of our tutors here are experts on.
 When other independent schools made the last minute change from traditional, written 11 plus exams to this digital format, we were on hand to ease children’s and parents’ anxieties and prepare them for the assessment day.
 With timing being of particular importance, our tutors improved speed and accuracy, allowing children to fully understand the test format and answer questions with confidence.
 We have many experts in the full 11+ syllabus – get in touch to find out more.

-Additionally, every child will experience a taught lesson at St Dunstan’s.
-During this, they will have to complete a short creative writing task.
+At this stage, candidates will also experience a taught lesson at St Dunstan’s.
 This is rather unusual for 11 plus entry, but children and parents should see it as a unique opportunity.
 Your child can demonstrate their potential, their love for learning and how they thrive in a classroom environment.
 Meanwhile, you can assess how much your child may enjoy the teaching style and how their abilities will be nurtured.

-St Dunstan’s interview almost all applicants – many more than they will have places for.
+Those who are successful in both the ISEB and the written exam will then be invited to an interview in late January.
+St Dunstan’s interview more candidates than they have places for so it is still part of the selection process.
 However, it is important not to get too stressed out about this stage of the process.
 The interview is typically a very relaxed affair, with teachers looking for engaging children who can answer questions confidently.

 The trick is for your child to master expressing the very best version of themselves, without answers appearing practised or rehearsed.
 We run individual and group interview practice sessions to help with this.
 Developing answers and building confidence, we provide children with the tools needed to prepare for their interview in an informal, supportive setting.